LibraRex

 - Tap Sign in with Google and complete the standard OAuth consent screen.

-- The app automatically creates a Google Sheet called LibraRex Library in their Google Drive.
+- The app automatically creates a Google Sheet called LibraRex 🦖 — My Book Collection in their Google Drive.

 - They can start adding books immediately — no spreadsheet configuration needed.